External Risk Signals · Australian Independent Schools

 EU AI Act education compliance: August 2026 full implementation for high-risk systems13 MayINTEuropean Comm.
 Primary9

-NSW Regulation 151: new record-keeping and educator tracking requirements24 AprNSWNSW DoE Primary6
+NSW Regulation 151: early childhood educator record-keeping requirements24 AprNSWNSW DoE Primary6

-WA PRIS Act: AI surveillance regulation effective 1 July30 AprWAWA Government Primary6
+WA PRIS Act: automated-decision rules for WA public-sector entities (effective 1 July)30 AprWAWA Government Primary6

 eSafety Commissioner & OAIC joint coordination agreement23 AprFEDeSafety Comm.
 Primary7